Meat Puppets: Second reunion (2006–present)

 On March 24, 2006, Curt Kirkwood polled fans at his MySpace page with a bulletin that asked: "Question for all !
 Would the original line up of Meat Puppets interest anyone ?
 Feedback is good – do you want a reunion!?"
 The response from fans was overwhelmingly positive within a couple of hours, leading to speculation of a full-blown Meat Puppets reunion in the near future.
 However, a post made by Derrick Bostrom on the official Meat Puppets site dismissed the notion.

-In April 2006 Billboard reported that the Kirkwood brothers would reunite as Meat Puppets without original drummer Derrick Bostrom.
+In April 2006, Billboard reported that the Kirkwood brothers would reunite as Meat Puppets without original drummer Derrick Bostrom.
 Although Primus drummer Tim Alexander was announced as Bostrom's replacement, the position was later filled by Ted Marcus.
 The new lineup recorded a new full-length album, Rise to Your Knees, in mid-to-late 2006.
 The album was released by Anodyne Records on July 17, 2007.

 On January 20, 2007, Meat Puppets brothers performed two songs during an Army of Anyone concert, at La Zona Rosa in Austin, Texas.
 The first song was played with Curt Kirkwood and Cris Kirkwood along with Army of Anyone's Ray Luzier and Dean DeLeo.
 Then the second song was played with original members Curt and Cris Kirkwood and new Meat Puppets drummer Ted Marcus.
 This was in the middle of Army of Anyone's set, which they listed as Meat Puppet Theatre on the evening's set list.
 The band performed several new songs in March at the South by Southwest festival.
 On March 28, 2007, the band announced a West Coast tour through their MySpace page.
-This is the first tour with original bassist Cris in eleven years.
+This was the first tour with original bassist Cris in eleven years.
 The tour continued into the east coast and midwest later in 2007.

-In 2008 they performed their classic second album live in its entirety at the ATP New York festival.
+In 2008, they performed their classic second album live in its entirety at the ATP New York festival.

 The band parted ways with Anodyne, signed to Megaforce and began recording new material in the winter of 2008.
 The resulting album, entitled Sewn Together, was released on May 12, 2009.

 In the summer of 2009 the band continued to tour across America.
 They appeared in Rochester, Minnesota outside in front of over 5,000 fans, after playing Summerfest in Milwaukee, Wisconsin the night prior.
 Meat Puppets performed at the 2009 Voodoo Music Experience in New Orleans over the Halloween weekend.